Legislative Alerts

 -

-The post Pennsylvania: Bill Introduced Providing Non-Economic Damages for Pets appeared first on American Kennel Club.
+The post New York: Support Pet Assistance for Domestic Violence and Homeless Shelters appeared first on American Kennel Club.

 -